EvanHerman/yikes-inc-easy-custom-woocommerce-product-tabs/readme.txt

 To change the order of custom tabs use the up and down "Move tab order" arrows.

 = How do saved tabs work? =
-Saved tabs are tabs you can create under the Custom Product Tabs for WooCommerce settings page and then add to as many products you would like.
-If you update the tab from the settings page, the changes will take effect for all products using that tab.
+Saved tabs are tabs you can create and then add to as many products you would like.
+If you update a saved tab, the changes will be updated for all products using that tab.

 = How do I create saved tabs? =
-To create a saved tab, go to the 'Custom Product Tabs for WooCommerce' page found under the Settings menu and click the "Add Tab" button.
+To create a saved tab, click on the 'Custom Product Tabs' item on the WordPress dashboard menu and click the "Add Tab" button.

 = How do I add a saved tab to a product? =
 To add a saved tab to a product, go to the custom tabs section on the edit product screen, click the 'Add a Saved Tab' button above the tab, and choose which tab you would like to add.

 = What does overriding a saved tab do? =
-When using a saved tab on the product page, a checkbox appears with the message 'Override Saved Tab' If you click that checkbox, edit the tab and save, the tab will be changed for that product only.
-Any edits to that saved tab under the 'Custom Product Tabs for WooCommerce' settings page, will not be applied to that product.
+When using a saved tab on a product, a checkbox appears with the message 'Override Saved Tab' If you click that checkbox, edit the tab and save, the tab will be changed for that product only.
+Any edits to that saved tab under 'Custom Product Tabs' will not be applied to that product.

 = Why does the WYSIWYG editor default to the 'Visual' tab? = This was added in version 1.5 to support the dynamic adding and removing of the wp_editor/WYSIWYG editor.
 Without this setting, the WYSIWYG editor does not load the correct toolbar and the editor can potentially break.